Pongkai2006/predictive_maintenance_2025/README.md

 ## 📄 License

-This project is part of the Bangkok University PBL 2025 program.
+This project is part of the KOSEN-KMITL PBL 2025 program.

 ## 👥 Team